Hollywood man drugged and robbed of $36,000 Rolex watch

 HOLLYWOOD, FLA.
 (WSVN) - Hollywood Police need help identifying a woman accused of drugging a man and stealing his Rolex watch worth nearly $40,000.

-The theft occurred outside a Hollywood home at the 2200 block of Grant Street, at around 7 a.m., Friday, Jan.
+The theft occurred outside a Hollywood home at the 2200 block of Grant Street, at around 7 a.m. on Friday, Jan.
 27.

-The victim, 28, said he met the subject at a party at the nightclub LIV in Miami Beach, where they barhopped the night away before ending up at his friend’s house.
+The 28-year-old victim, who spoke on condition of anonymity, said he met the subject at a party at the LIV nightclub in Miami Beach, where they barhopped the night away before ending up at his friend’s house.

+“We were going in the Lyft, and she said she had, like, a girlfriend coming,” he said.
+“None of her friends ever showed up.”

 According to police, the woman was looking for more than just a good time.
 She had her eye on the gold Rolex the victim wore that night, which costed approximately $36,000.